-The Bundesverfassungsgericht (Final Court of Appeal) ruled that a protest could not take place at the G8 Summit in Heiligendamm due to the risk that violence would occur.
+The Bundesverfassungsgericht (Final Court of Appeal) refused to authorize a request for a protest to take place at the G8 Summit in Heiligendamm due to the risk that violence would occur.
 In its judgment, the Court admitted that a prohibition on a protest constitutes a profound infringement of the right to freedom of assembly, and doubted whether the reasons given by the police department to ban the protest were sufficient.
-Nevertheless, due to a violent demonstration in the neighbouring city of Rostock a few days prior to the planned protest in Heiligendamm and the announcement by individuals who took part in that demonstration that they would also take part in the protest in Heiligendamm, the Court could not agree to reinstate the planned protest.
+Nevertheless, due to a violent demonstration in the neighbouring city of Rostock a few days prior to the planned protest in Heiligendamm and the announcement by individuals who took part in that demonstration that they would also take part in the protest in Heiligendamm, the Court rejected the appeal.

 The claimants, Mr. K, Mr. P, and Mrs. J, were the organisers of a protest that was planned for June 7, 2007 during the G8 Summit in Heiligendamm.
 The protest was to take the form of a “Sternmarsch” (Star March), which is a march along specified routes in the formation of a star.
 Thus, the march was planned to leave from different locations and was to finish near the G8 Summit in Heiligendamm.

 On October 30, 2006, the claimants registered six proposed demonstration routes with the police department of Rostock.
 The police department confirmed receipt of the registration and followed up with a request for more details.
 On May 10, 2007, at a meeting between the claimants and the police department, the claimants were told that the demonstration could not finish in the vicinity of the G8 Summit because there was a 40 km2 enclosed area in Heiligendamm that was to remain clear for the duration of the summit.